When opening a company in the Czech Republic

 The country benefits from a long tradition regarding the industrial production and has one of the

-at the level of the European market.
-It also has a strong economy, that grows at a steady level and it enjoys a
+.
+It also has a strong economy that grows at a steady rate and it enjoys a

 high level of foreign investments, which are sustained through various policies.
 For example, in

 2013, the local authorities have launched the “Welcome Package”, a policy that is addressed to

 foreign investors who want to obtain a residence permit/work permit in this country as fast as possible.